OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 In this lab, you will use Microsoft Graph to program against the Office 365 OneNote Service as part of an ASP.NET MVC5 application.

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.
+Navigate to **tryoffice.azurewebsites.net** in a browser to sign-in and use the code `BuildChallenge` to get an administrator username and password to one.

 ## Exercise 1: Use the Microsoft Graph API to access Notebooks in OneDrive for Business (Office 365)
 In this exercise you will use the Microsoft Graph API to access OneNote notebooks that are stored in the user's OneDrive for Business in Office 365.